nickprotop/LocalizationManager/README.md

   - Full [backup documentation →](docs/BACKUP.md)
 - **📊 Statistics** - Translation coverage with progress bars
 - **🔎 Code Scanning** - Find unused keys and missing references in source code
-  - Scan C#, Razor, and XAML files for localization key usage
+  - Scan C#, Razor, and XAML files for localization key usage (full codebase or single file)
   - Detect unused keys (in .resx but not in code)
   - Detect missing keys (in code but not in .resx)
   - Configurable resource class names and localization methods